zinzloun/FodHelper_BP/README.md

 It comes in help, as the name implies :), FodHelper.exe.
 This techinique is quite old: https://winscripting.blog/2017/05/12/first-entry-welcome-and-uac-bypass, but as we will see, still working.
 FodHelper is one of those windows programs that are allowed to run with an high IL, without requiring the user's interaction.
 This is possible thanks to a feature called auto elevation.
 Here there is a non-exhaustive list of auto-elevating applications in Windows 10: https://gist.github.com/TheWover/b5a340b1cac68156306866ff24e5934c.
-The process is very well explained in the win scripting blog, but to cut the long story short, once executed FodHelper searches for 2 keys in the user registry:
+The process is very well explained in the winscripting blog, but to cut the long story short, once executed FodHelper searches for 2 keys in the user registry:
 - HKCU:\Software\Classes\ms-settings\shell\open\command\DelegateExecute
 - HKCU:\Software\Classes\ms-settings\shell\open\command\(Default)